leon4rd/test/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## Two guys walked into a bar, the third one ducked.